LonghaiCui/movies-service/README.txt

 2. query the movie list based on year and genre

 Database Setup
+    Option A: if you don't have docker installed,
     1. Install mongodb and give permission to mongodb data location Run the following linux command in terminal brew install mongodb